Bioconductor/BioC2022/content/registration.md

 - $50 academic virtual
 - $10 student virtual

-If you require scholarship assistance to attend the conference, please complete this form: https://forms.gle/YotNvDzx8qWjnQ3D7.
++ If you require scholarship assistance to attend the conference virtually, please complete this form: https://forms.gle/YotNvDzx8qWjnQ3D7.
+Scholarships for virtual attendance will be assessed on a rolling basis.

-- Scholarships for in-person attendance will be reviewed and decided upon on May 16th.
-(Requesting scholarship assistance will not affect your lottery chances.)
-- Scholarships for virtual attendance will be given on a rolling basis, ending July 25th.
++ We are no longer accepting requests for in-person scholarships.

 #### Seattle's <a href="../Local_Hotels_Seattle.pdf" target="_blank">conference hotels</a>, <a href="../Local_Restaurants_Seattle.pdf" target="_blank">restaurants</a>, <a href="../Local_Activities.pdf" target="_blank">activities</a>, <a href="../Link_Light_Rail.pdf" target="_blank">transportation</a>